aashna-codes/digital-garden-jekyll-template/_notes/lilac.md

 i held on to this moment a moment too long
 until it begged to be let go
 it was then that i realised i decide
-what i will bring with me to my tomorrow
+what i bring with me to my tomorrow